Polish question: History

 In 1916, Germany, with the Act of 5th November, publicly promised to create the Regency Kingdom of Poland, while secretly planning to annex up to 35,000 square kilometres of its territory and ethnically cleanse up to 3 million Poles and Jews to make room for German settlers after the war.
 This caused the French parliament to comment that the manifesto "stamped the Polish question with an international character".
 Russia protested the move, as it saw its own rump Polish state, the Congress Kingdom (or Vistula Land) as the only "Poland" that mattered.
 Soon, however, the Russians followed the German move, and promised the Poles increased autonomy.
 This offer was mentioned in the United States in Woodrow Wilson's "Peace Without Victory" speech of 1917.
 The Polish question was temporarily solved with the restoration of Polish independence after World War I.

-The term became once again relevant before and during World War II.
+The term became once again relevant before and during World War II due to the establishment of the Polish Corridor and the Free City of Danzig, as well as the 1920 East Prussian plebiscite, all of which resulted in German territory being split in two by Poland's.
+Territorial tensions between the Second Polish Republic and Weimar Republic resulted in a customs war in the 1920s and 1930s, until Poland's declaration of non-aggression with Nazi Germany.
+Hostilities resumed in 1938 due to Germany's claims over Danzig and Adolf Hitler denounced the non-agression declaration on 28 April 1939.
 According to a conversation in August 1939 before the outbreak of World War II, published in the British War Blue Book, Hitler told British ambassador Nevile Henderson, "I am an artist and not a politician.
 Once the Polish question is settled, I want to end my life as an artist."
-After the invasion of Poland by Nazi Germany and the Soviet Union the future of occupied Poland became once again an issue of debate between the Great Powers of the time, namely the United Kingdom, the United States and the Soviet Union.
+The 1939 invasion of Poland by Nazi Germany and the Soviet Union resulted in Poland being split between Germany, the Soviet Union and the rump General Government.
+The future of occupied Poland became once again an issue of debate between the Great Powers of the time, namely the United Kingdom, the United States and the Soviet Union.

 The term was also used later in the 20th century, in the 1980s during the Solidarność period, when opposition activists struggled to free the People's Republic of Poland from the domination of the Soviet Bloc.